BhawnaKansal/zomato-ai-assignment/README.md

 ### 🤖 3.
 RAG Chatbot
 - Uses `sentence-transformers` to find relevant info for a query
 - Feeds that into `Flan-T5` (from Hugging Face) to generate natural responses
-- Supports queries like:
-  - “Show me vegan options at Chinese Wok”
-  - “Compare desserts between Pal Point and Pluto’s”
-  - “What’s the average spice level at XYZ?”

 ### 💬 4.
 Gradio UI
 - Lightweight, clean interface using Gradio